Ezreal09/raycast-extensions/extensions/qoder/README.md

 - **Open New Window** - Launch a new Qoder window instantly
 - **Search Recent Projects** - Quickly search and open your recently accessed Qoder projects
 - **Open in Qoder** - Open selected files or folders from Finder directly in Qoder
+- **Install Extension** - Install Qoder extensions by ID from the marketplace
+- **Show Installed Extensions** - View and manage all installed Qoder extensions

 ## Installation